BJP Chief JP Nadda appeals to party workers to buy Khadi products

-New Delhi, Oct 2 (IANS) Bharatiya Janata Party National President J.P.
+New Delhi: Bharatiya Janata Party National President J.P.
 Nadda on Saturday appealed to party workers across the country to buy Khadi products from Khadi India stores and shops by October 7.
 He urged BJP workers that from October 2-7 they must promote Khadi products, visit Khadi Village Industries and buy Khadi products for themselves and motivate other people to buy Khadi as well.

 Nadda made this appeal while interacting with the media after visiting the Khadi India store at Connaught Place in New Delhi on the occasion of Gandhi Jayanti.
 He bought clothes and shoes for himself.